waynee95/zettelkasten/compilers.md

 TODO: What is this?

-- The goal of syntax-directed translation is to constuct an [[abstract-syntax-tree]]#
+- The goal of syntax-directed translation is to construct an [[abstract-syntax-tree]]#

 ## References